Equipment Ownership Cost Calculator

 Assumptions

 - Fuel consumption is assumed constant at the rate entered.
-Actual consumption varies with load factor, altitude, temperature, and operator technique.
-Manufacturer-published rates are typically at a standard load factor (e.g., Caterpillar uses 55% to 75% depending on machine type).
+Actual consumption varies with load factor, idle time, altitude, temperature, undercarriage condition, operator technique, and application severity.

 Limitations